dougsmock/pizzaapp/README.md

 # pizzaapp
-from June 13, 2018
+From June 13, 2018.

-In this app, we asked the customer now many pizzas he wants, and then toppings are randomly selected, one from each of six categories.
+In this app, we asked the customer now many pizzas he wants, and then had him select one of three crusts, and pick from an array of toppings.

-I learned how to set up an array, and the .sample method of randomly selecting an element from that array.
-Later, we were assigned to take a user-generator order and figure out the price and other details.

-The status, as of 9:55 p.m. on June 14: I accept 3 different sizes and 3 different crusts (no charge).

-My next tasks are to compute prices based on sizes and toppings, also adding delivery charges and state taxes.
+I learned the .sample function, though I have removed that from this version.
+That could be restored for the delivery time, as was suggested.

+One goal is to output the customer's order and handle the different demands of delivery vs. carryout, and to compute the total price (including sales tax, delivery fee and tip).